hadronized/blog/kakoune-philosophy-2023.md

 # Kakoune UX

-Kakoune, upon installation, already provide a lot of good things in terms of UX.
+Kakoune, upon installation, already provides a lot of good things in terms of UX.
 But as you get more productive with it, you will face some problems.
 For instance, the first one I came across (pretty quickly being honest, coming from [Helix]) was surrounding: adding, deleting and replacing surrounding delimiters.
 Where you need a plugin to do that in the Vim world, in Kakoune, it’s another topic.
 Some plugins exist to do exactly that, but honestly, read along.